ionutbalosin/java-application-security-practices/05-PRACTICE-Java-Process-Security.md

 - `Vary: Access-Control-Request-Method`
 - `Vary: Access-Control-Request-Headers`

-**Notes:**
-- The primary purpose of the `Vary` header is to inform browser caches that they may need to store different versions of a response based on certain request headers, allowing for more accurate caching behavior.
+**Note:** The primary purpose of the `Vary` header is to inform browser caches that they may need to store different versions of a response based on certain request headers, allowing for more accurate caching behavior.

 ---